Empire of Death (Doctor Who episode): Broadcast

 "Empire of Death" was released on BBC iPlayer in the United Kingdom on 22 June 2024 and was followed by a broadcast on BBC One later in the day.
 Disney also handled international distribution of the episode outside of the United Kingdom and Ireland, with it being released simultaneously on Disney+ in the United States on 21 June.

 Two days before the episode was broadcast, Sutekh's first appearance was re-broadcast on BBC Four.
 A Tales of the TARDIS episode showed an edited version of the Fourth Doctor serial Pyramids of Mars (1975) with updated special effects, bookended by new scenes with the Fifteenth Doctor and Ruby.

 The episode was screened in selected cinemas across the UK alongside the previous episode "The Legend of Ruby Sunday".

 Ratings

 Overnight viewing figures estimate that the episode was watched by 2.25 million people on its BBC One broadcast, up 200 thousand from the previous episode: Louise Griffin from Radio Times attributed the low ratings to the episode's launch on BBC iPlayer nearly 20 hours previously.
 Griffin stated that it was likely the episode was viewed by significantly more people.

+The episode received a total of 3.94 million consolidated viewers across 7 days, and a total of 4.40 million consolidated viewers across 28 days.

 The cinema showing of the episode grossed at the box office, averaging per site across its 275 viewings.
 It ranked as the fourth most profitable showing at all cinemas in the United Kingdom for the June 21–23 period.